News, Events, and Webinars

 Throughout the year, the Practice Organization hosts regular webinars on billing and reimbursement, legal issues, and other topics of interest to practicing psychologists.
 See below for links to register for upcoming webinars or to view past programs including access to the transcripts and slides.

 Billing and Reimbursement: 2018 Medicare Update

-Diane Pedulla, JD shares important changes to Medicare that went into effect January 1.
-2018.
+Diane Pedulla, JD, shares important changes to Medicare that went into effect Jan.
+1. 2018.

 Getting reimbursed: Using Telehealth and the New Cognitive Functioning G Code